Ttibsi/web-server-test/thoughts.md

 `templates/` and `static/` directories is annoying at this small scale
     * I can see my mind changing on this in an actual project with more content than this simple prototype, however
+* CSS was picked up without any hassle here
+* Templating using jinja2 appears to be powerful enough for most tasks, and is battle-tested in repos a whole lot larger than this.
+There is enough documentation out there.